 The “garment” is proverbial, referring to avoiding even the most remote aspect of apostasy.
 It is important in dealing with apostates because of the possibility of contamination with their false beliefs.

-Spiritual discernment is necessary in dealing with the victims of doubt.
+Spiritual discernment is necessary for dealing with the victims of doubt.

 There is a sense of judgment necessary in dealing with people who fall into or are falling into apostasy.
 It is possible to drive people into apostasy by our attitude.